Welcome to Tenterden

 - Tenterden Schools Trust (Homewood School, Tenterden Primary Federation, St Michaels Primary)

-A community is only as strong as the commitment of the people who live within it.
-Tenterden is proud to be recognised as a caring town and, through various agencies, supports a number of initiatives designed to improve the quality of life for all members of the community, from young people to senior citizens.
+Tenterden is proud to be recognised as a caring town, and through various agencies supports a number of initiatives designed to improve the quality of life for all members of the community, from young people to senior citizens.
+Tenterden Social Hub offers a range of services and facilities to make life easier and more fulfilling for those 60+, disabled or vulnerable living in our community.
+It provides a fun, social atmosphere with activities and a freshly made 2-course lunch daily during the week.
 There is ample opportunity for voluntary work.
-Charitable groups that focus on the various needs of the community rely heavily on the generosity of volunteers, who give freely of their time and energy to help others.
+Charitable groups that focus on the various needs of the community rely heavily on the generosity of volunteers, who freely give their time and energy to help others.

 NEWS & UPDATES